-- 2.1 That the Health and Wellbeing Board notes the following performance updates contained in the dashboard: - Estimated dementia diagnosis rate (aged 65+) has been updated with monthly snapshots. - The following NHS Healthcheck indicators are updated each quarter - People invited for a healthcheck - People taking up a healthcheck - People receiving a healthcheck - Successful completion of alcohol treatment updated each quarter - Age-standardised mortality rate from suicide and injury of undetermined intent - 2.2 That the Health and Wellbeing Board notes the updates that have been included in this report. - 2.3 That the Health and Wellbeing Board notes that this HWB dashboard will be reviewed to reflect the priorities in the 2021-2030 Health and Wellbeing Strategy and replaced by a new dashboard report.
+- 2.1 That the Health and Wellbeing Board notes the following performance updates contained in the dashboard: - Estimated dementia diagnosis rate (aged 65+) has been updated with monthly snapshots. - The following NHS Healthcheck indicators are updated each quarter - People invited for a healthcheck - People taking up a healthcheck - People receiving a healthcheck - Successful completion of alcohol treatment updated each quarter - Incidence of TB (three year average) - 2.2 That the Health and Wellbeing Board notes the updates that have been included in this report. - 2.3 That the Health and Wellbeing Board notes that this HWB dashboard will be reviewed to reflect the priorities in the 2021-2030 Health and Wellbeing Strategy and replaced by a new dashboard report.